 any other documents notifying parents of their rights under applicable state laws and/or containing information or forms related to consent or filing complaints under federal law, state law, or District policy.

-The District will provide a written translation of vital documents for each LEP group that constitutes at least 5 percent of the District’s total parent population or 1000 persons, whichever is less.
+The District will provide a written translation of vital documents for each language group that constitutes at least 5 percent of the District’s total parent population or 1000 persons, whichever is less.
 If the District is unable to translate a document due to resource limitations or if a small number of parents require the information in a language other than English such that document translation is unreasonable, the District will still provide the information to parents in a language they can understand, such as through oral interpretation of the document.

-Written translations of vital documents by machine/computer translation programs will not be used or issued to LEP parents without prior review by a District-approved translator.
+Written translations of vital documents by machine/computer translation programs will not be used or issued to parents and families with limited English Proficiency without prior review and editing by a certified translator for those languages where testing for certification exists.
+For all languages where testing for certification does not exist, the District will use a qualified translator as determined by the District.

-All documents and information posted or issued by the District for parents should contain a notice in appropriate language(s) that free translation and/or interpretation services are available and how to request a free translation or interpretation of the document.
+All documents and information posted or issued by the District for parents and families should contain a notice in appropriate language(s) that free translation and/or interpretation services are available and how to request a free translation or interpretation of the document.

-Translation of Student-Specific Documents: The District will take all reasonable steps to provide parents, in a language they can understand, a translation of any document that contains individual, student-specific information regarding, but not limited to, a student’s:
+Translation of Student-Specific Documents: The District will take all reasonable steps to provide parents and families, in a language they can understand, a translation of any document that contains individual, student-specific information regarding, but not limited to, a student’s:

 health;